 Do multivitamins work, or are you throwing money out the window?
 People have been supplementing vitamins and minerals for thousands of years.
 It is a common misunderstanding that our ancestors only ate off of the land, and most people are not aware that ancient cultures treated nutritional deficiencies with whatever crude methods were available to them at the time.

-A perfect example of this is how ancient Egyptians identified and treated vision problems associated with vitamin A deficiency.
+Another example of this is the way ancient Egyptians identified and treated vision problems associated with vitamin A deficiency.
 The Ebers Papyrus, the famed medical papyrus of herbal knowledge dating to 1550 BC, discusses at length the techniques used by ancient Egyptian physicians to treat night blindness.

 They squeezed the “juices” of a grilled lamb’s liver into the eyes of their patients.
 Then the patient would eat the liver, which is extremely rich in vitamin A. (1) This example really illustrates the length people were willing to go to sustain their health, doesn’t it!

-Although it may seem unusual to use lamb’s blood as a supplement, it actually perfectly fits the definition of a dietary supplement.
+Although it may seem unusual to use lamb’s liver as a supplement, it actually perfectly fits the definition of a dietary supplement.
 According to the U.S. Food and Drug Administration: (2)

 A dietary supplement is a product intended for ingestion that contains a “dietary ingredient” intended to add further nutritional value to (supplement) the diet.
 A “dietary ingredient” may be one, or any combination, of the following substances: